 In the words of author Stafford Betty, humility, kindness, honesty, courage, forgiveness, self-control, dedication to purpose and self-sacrifice within your own life are the golden traits that God most appreciates.
 Please note that every one of these traits spring from the universal good we call love!

-God is no closer to the spirits in the astral world than He is to us.
-You do not see Him when you die, and He does not stand in judgement of you.
-Honest spirits never speak of seeing God in human form.
-They never speak of “seeing” Him at all.
-He is, after all, not a material being.
+Many spirits speak of meeting or perceiving God once they have crossed into the “mainstream” Heaven, but none speak of seeing Him as an individual person.
+He is not, after all, a material being.
+Spirits speak of a “presence”, an all-pervading atmosphere of love and wisdom.
 He is pure consciousness!
-Even so, all spirits sense His presence much more acutely than we do.
+He doesn’t speak in words, but rather in feelings and images.
 For them, He is present in every aspect of their existence.
 The famous medium Jane Roberts channeled the following from the spirit of William James, perhaps the most famous American philosopher of the late nineteenth and early twentieth century.
 Here, the deceased James is speaking of God from his own vantage point in the world of Spirit:

 Nowhere have I encountered the furnishings of a conventional heaven, or glimpsed the face of God.
 On the other hand, certainly I dwell in a psychological heaven by earth’s standards, for everywhere I sense a presence that is well-intentioned, gentle yet powerful, and all-knowing.
 This seems to be a psychological presence and of such stunning parts, however, that I can point to no one place and identify it as being there in contrast to being somewhere else.
 At the risk of understating, this presence seems more like a loving condition that permeates existence, and from which all existence springs.